mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 Ensure that all installations are correct and packages are working as expected.
 You can run a simple Python script to check if the packages are imported correctly.

-Once you've completed these steps, you're ready to proceed with the usage of the project, detailed in the following sections.
+Once you've completed these steps, you're ready do use the jupyter notebook `01_personas_and_AB_test.ipynb` which is an example how to perform the A/B testing.

 ## Usage